-The Chair stressed that the above bi/tri-lateral bi-lateral discussions should take place as soon as possible and that their outcomes should be made available to all WG members, for them to review and comment.
+The Chair stressed that the above discussions should take place as soon as possible and that their outcomes should be made available to all WG members, for them to review and comment.
 This was agreed.

-- Bilateral discussions to take place between China and Rep of Korea regarding the changes proposed by China on the eastern limit of the Yellow Sea.
-Outcome of these discussions to be sent to the Chair by end of July 2010 as soon as possible for circulation to the meeting participants. - m.
-To correct the spelling of several geographical names, and add some new names, relating to South China Sea, East China Sea and Yellow Sea (see paragraph 9 of China's paper section 10 of Doc.
+Discussions to take place between China and Rep of Korea regarding the changes proposed by China on the southeastern limit of the Yellow Sea.
+Outcome of these discussions to be sent to the Chair as soon as possible for circulation to the meeting participants.

+m.
+To correct the spelling of several geographical names, and add some new names, relating to South China Sea, East China Sea and Yellow Sea (see paragraph 9 of China's paper - section 10 of Doc.
 S-23WG2-11A).